SirsiMaster/Assiduous/docs/MICRO_FLIPPING_TECHNICAL_BLUEPRINT.md

 ## Conclusion

-This comprehensive technical blueprint provides everything needed to build and scale The Assiduous Realty Inc.'s AI-Powered Micro-Flipping Service.
+This comprehensive technical blueprint provides everything needed to build and scale AssiduousFlip.com's AI-Powered Micro-Flipping Service.
 The three-level technical detail ensures that every component can be implemented exactly as specified, from high-level architecture down to specific code implementations.

 ### Key Success Factors:
 1. **Automation First**: 90% of processes are automated